raph2i/bitwarden-ssh-agent/README.md

 2. Add an new secure note to that folder.
 3. Upload the private key as an attachment.
 4. Add the custom field `private` (can be overridden on the command line), containing the file name of the private key attachment.
+5. Add the custom field `passphrase`, containing the passphrase of the private key
-5. Repeat steps 2-4 for each subsequent key
+6. Repeat steps 2-5 for each subsequent key

-## Improvements to be made
-* Find a way to extract the attachment from bitwarden in memory, instead of using a temporary file.